We Own This City: Production

 In March 2021, HBO ordered a six-episode series based on the book We Own This City: A True Story of Crime, Cops and Corruption by Baltimore Sun investigative journalist Justin Fenton, to be written by David Simon and George Pelecanos.

 Filming

 In May 2021, it was confirmed that Reinaldo Marcus Green would direct the series.
 Production was reported to begin in July 2021 with filming occurring in Baltimore.
 Production was temporarily halted for a week in September 2021 due to a "COVID-19 event".

 Casting

 In May 2021, Jon Bernthal, Josh Charles and Jamie Hector were announced to have been cast in leading roles.
 Darrell Britt-Gibson, Rob Brown, McKinley Belcher III, Larry Mitchell and Wunmi Mosaku were cast in June.
 In August, several castings were announced, including Dagmara Domińczyk, Don Harvey, Delaney Williams, David Corenswet, Ian Duff, Lucas Van Engen, Gabrielle Carteris, Treat Williams and Domenick Lombardozzi.
 In September, several recurring and guest roles were announced, including Thaddeus Street, Tray Chaney, Chris Clanton, Jermaine Crawford and Nathan E. Corbett.

+Due to his commitment to the show, Harvey was unable to star in the final season of Better Call Saul, where he appeared in seasons 4 and 5.